Arahitogami

-Arahitogami (現人神) is a Japanese word, meaning a kami (or deity) who is a human being.
+(現人神, Arahitogami) is a Japanese word, meaning a kami (or deity) who is a human being.
 It first appeared in the Nihon Shoki (c.
 720) as the words of Yamato Takeru saying: "I am the son of an arahitogami."

-In 1946, at the request of the GHQ, the Shōwa Emperor (Hirohito) proclaimed in the Humanity Declaration that he had never been an akitsumikami (現御神), divinity in human form, and claimed his relation to the people did not rely on such a mythological idea but on a historically developed family-like reliance.
+In 1946, at the request of the GHQ, the Shōwa Emperor (Hirohito) proclaimed in the Humanity Declaration that he had never been an (現御神, akitsumikami), divinity in human form, and claimed his relation to the people did not rely on such a mythological idea but on a historically developed family-like reliance.
 However, the declaration excluded the word arahitogami.

-In Shinto it is somewhat common for a person to be revered as a god, especially after they died, examples include Sugawara no Michizane and Tokugawa Ieyasu.
+In Shinto it is somewhat common for a person to be revered as a god, especially after they have died.
+Examples include Sugawara no Michizane and Tokugawa Ieyasu.

-It is also linked to the Chinese concept of Worship of the living.
+It is also linked to the Chinese concept of worship of the living.